 4. Use testimonials

 Having a testimonial ad is a genius Facebook marketing strategy to humbly brag about your small business.
 Such posts act as social proof of your business' worth.
-They tell the target audience that others have already tried your business and they had a good experience.
+They tell the visitors that others have already tried your business and they had a good experience with either your business offerings or the customer service.
 This will give them the confidence to try your product or service for themselves.

 A study shows that testimonials can help small businesses grow their revenue by as much as 62%.
 Not only that, but they also found that 92% of people check testimonials before buying from a new business.
 Why not serve them with one before they ask for it.